kiinda-2/Cable-Prime-analysis/README.md

 ## Executive Summary
-Cable Prime's sales analysis  of 500k records across January to August 2019 shows R. 69,919,674 as the total revenue generated, with Gauteng contributing 56% (R 40M) and N/W/E cAPE region contributing 17% (R 12M) in sales.
+Cable Prime's sales analysis  of 500k records across January to August 2019 shows R. 69,919,674 as the total revenue generated, with Gauteng contributing 56% (R 40M) and N/W/E Cape region contributing 17% (R 12M) in sales.
 There is a peak in sales in March and in June.
-CableMax accounts for 30% of sales while CableMobi and CableSport with sales of 16M and 13M respectively.
+CableMax accounts for 30% of sales while CableMobi and CableSport have 16M and 13M sales, respectively.
 Looking at the demographics, female customers (96k) are twice the number of male customers (46k) and contribute to 69% of sales.
 White customers contribute the most towards sales, with 40% (28M) of total sales generated.
 Most customers prefer using debit as their preferred payment method (over 120k).
 Cable Prime can benefit from optimizing its top product offerings, region, and demographic and enhancing loyalty programs/ discounts to increase customer lifetime value.
 Targeted growth in the N/E/W Cape region and white demographic group will strengthen Cable Prime's revenue generation and drive sustainable growth over time.